• Skip to main content

 Toddlers and older children

 Don’t buy special toddler foods.
 Dino nuggets and spaghetti-o’s are not cheap.
 Plus, they aren’t really that good for growing bodies.
-Chose to feed your toddler what you eat from day one to teach their little palettes the foods they will encounter for the rest of their lives.
+Choose to feed your toddler what you eat from day one to teach their little palettes the foods they will encounter for the rest of their lives.

 Decor

 Decor is one of those things that is really not a NEED for children.
-And when you are a frugal living mom trying to meet your financial goals, it’s just not a priority.
+And when you are a frugal living mom trying to meet your financial goals, it’s not a priority.

 Warm bedding and curtains for privacy can be made or purchased at deep discounts.
-Look for bedding on clearance and second hand.
+Look for bedding on clearance and secondhand.
 Better yet, ask family members for those things for Christmas.

 Toys